zunairkhan811/To-do-list/README.md

 To run the project, execute the following command:

---> Click on live Link or Click on live server in Vs Studio.
+--> Write npm start in Visual Studio Terminal

 ### Run tests

 To run tests, run the following command:

+--> npm run test

 <!--
 In order to run for linter errors, you will have to create a pull request